unboxed/unboxed.co/source/blog/2016-01-15-lift-digital.md

 -	Select what to invoice finance and when
 -	Automate the invoice finance company’s approval process of your ledger
 -	Automate monthly reporting of P&L to invoice finance company
--	Automatic reconciliation of invoice generation and payment
+-	Automatic reconciliation of invoice generation and payment<br/>
 <br/>

 # LifT is in the final stages of launch.